 - 4.14 Following an examination, the Inspector will produce a report which informs the Council of his or her findings.
-If no major changes to the LPD are required the Council can proceed to adoption. - 4.15 The Council will produce an adoption statement; this will be advertised in the local press and will be available on the Council's website.
-A notification letter will also be posted to all consultees that have previously requested to be notified of the adoption of the LPD.
+If no major changes to the LDD are required the Council can proceed to adoption.
+If major changes are required these will be subject to a six week public consultation. - 4.15 The Council will produce an adoption statement; this will be available on the Council's website.
+A notification letter will also be posted to all consultees that have previously requested to be notified of the adoption of the LDD.

-Figure 2: LPD production stages
+Figure 2: LDD production stages